prawnzyy/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous [Ba]king [Br]ead home folder.

+**Q**: The application does not run when I double-click it!<br>
+**A**: First, check if you have Jave `11` installed in your computer.
+If you do and still have issues, try this: Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bakingbread.jar` command to run the application.<br>

 --------------------------------------------------------------------------------------------------------------------